lee-dohm/code-smells/README.md

 ## Why Ruby for the Code Examples?

 I chose [Ruby][ruby] for the code examples mostly because its ability to compactly express ideas will be able to quickly convey the point of the examples with a minimum of confusion.
-As this document grows, examples in other languages may be added as needed.
+As we gather code smells from different languages and styles of writing code, examples from other languages will be added.

 ## Code Smells That Suggest Refactoring